Wonderful integrates with:

 3. Increased risk of errors and payment disputes

-Manual processing raises the risk of duplicate payments, incorrect amounts, or missed transactions, resulting in financial losses.
+Manual processing increases the risk of duplicate payments, incorrect amounts, or missed transactions, which can lead to financial losses.

 ● Payroll or supplier payment errors can lead to disruptions, necessitate additional corrections, and potentially incur penalties for late payments.

-● Addressing errors requires additional time and resources, thereby raising operational costs.
+● Addressing errors requires additional time and resources, thereby increasing operational costs.

 4. Inefficient cash flow management